Indsyra/Python-projects/Back to basics/README.md

 *Notebook* : if_else.ipynb
 *Related Files in assets folder* :
 I appreciated the project especially the bonus challenge of adding the third number.
 I'm questioning though about the complexity of the code.
 Hope that I will learn to tackle this throughout the following days.

+## Loops
+*Notebook* : loop.ipynb
+*Related Files in assets folder* :
+Well, I guess working on more complex projects before coming back to this lesson made this lesson less challenging.
+But eh, 100 projects are 100 projects, not less not more.